pmorissette/bt/docs/source/examples-nb.rst

     Worst Year           -34.38%

     Avg.
 Drawdown        -3.56%
     Avg.
-Drawdown Days   47.26
+Drawdown Days   47.27
     Avg.
 Up Month        4.76%
     Avg.
-Down Month      -5.44%
+Down Month      -5.35%
     Win Year %           66.67%
-    Win 12m %            67.63%
+    Win 12m %            67.14%

 Nothing stellar but at least you learnt something along the way (I hope).

 Oh, and one more thing.
-If you were to write your own "library" of backtests, you might want to write yourself a helper function that would allow you to test different parameters and securities.
+If you were to write your own “library” of backtests, you might want to write yourself a helper function that would allow you to test different parameters and securities.
 That function might look something like this:

 .. code:: ipython3